Order of Military Merit (Canada): Eligibility and appointment

-For military ranks of colonel and above, recommendations for appointment to the Order of Military Merit are made by a commanding officer or military advisory committee to the chief of the Defence Staff, who then forwards the name or names to the governor general; per the King's Regulations and Orders for the Canadian Forces, neither the nominee, nor any member of his or her family, can be notified or otherwise made aware that they have been suggested for induction into the order.
+For military ranks of colonel and above, recommendations for appointment to the Order of Military Merit are made by a commanding officer or military advisory committee to the chief of the Defence Staff, who then forwards the name or names to the governor general; per the Queen's Regulations and Orders for the Canadian Forces, neither the nominee, nor any member of their family, can be notified or otherwise made aware that they have been suggested for induction into the order.
 Nominations are processed by the Advisory Committee for the Order of Military Merit, which is a part of the Chancellery of Honours at Rideau Hall, and has six members: one appointed by the governor general, four by the chief of the Defence Staff, and the chief of the Defence Staff him or herself; the secretary to the Governor General is Secretary General of the Order of Military Merit.

 Appointments take place annually and are limited to 0.1% of the previous year's total population of the Canadian Forces, including reserves; for example, the 60th list included 111 appointments in 2010.
 Submissions for appointments must be representative of the whole of the Canadian Forces population and nominators are advised that appointments are not necessarily commensurate with senior rank and long service.
-Many outstanding master seaman, petty officers, and lieutenants are as deserving as senior officers and non-commissioned members.
+Many outstanding master sailors, petty officers, and lieutenants are as deserving as senior officers and non-commissioned members.
 The level of Member is generally reserved for non-commissioned members of the forces, petty officers, and commissioned officers up to the rank of army or air force captain or navy lieutenant, while no more than six percent of those appointed to the order in total may be inducted as Commanders, and no more than 30% may be made Officers.
 Appointments are also not made posthumously, though members of foreign armed forces can be admitted as honorary members in any grade.
 A total of 5,285 appointments and promotions to the order have been made in the fifty years from its inception in 1972 to 2022; 300 Commanders, 1,377 Officers and 3,608 members.